OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im29.png" alt="" style="width: 75%; max-width: 600px;"></p>

-__…but randomness and juror variance came through for us in the end…__
+__…but randomness and juror variance came through for us in the end.
+Our efforts were rewarded with a 6th place win where our model will allocate .0458 of the funds and qualify us for a $458 payout for this leaderboard placing.__

 <p align="center" width="100%"><img src="images/im30.png" alt="" style="width: 75%; max-width: 600px;"></p>

-In typical Omniac fashion, we jokingly celebrated our 6th place finish with a cheeky post on Twitter…
+In typical Omniac fashion, we jokingly celebrated our placing with a cheeky post on Twitter…

 <p align="center" width="100%"><img src="images/im31.png" alt="" style="width: 75%; max-width: 600px;"></p>